Custom devices in Kiwi CatTools

 - Using a text file editor, such as Notepad, open the

-file created in step 1. - Change the following default values in the
+.inifile created in step 1. - Change the following default values in the

 - Change

-to a unique number that is not being used by any other device.ini
+idto a unique number that is not being used by any other device.inifile.The number must be within the range of

-default= Unique device name
+[item_Name]default= Unique device name - Change

 3. Save and restart CatTools